codeitlikemiley/leptos_wasi/README.md

 ## Features

-* :octopus: **Async Runtime**: This crate comes with a single-threaded *async* executor making full use of WASIp2 [`pollable`][wasip2-pollable] so your server is not blocking on I/O and can benefit from Leptos' streaming [SSR Modes][leptos-ssr-modes].
+* :octopus: **Async Runtime**: This crate comes with a single-threaded *async* executor making full use of WASIp2 [`pollable`][wasip2-pollable], so your server is not blocking on I/O and can benefit from Leptos' streaming [SSR Modes][leptos-ssr-modes].
 * :zap: **Short-circuiting Mechanism**: Your component is smart enough to avoid preparing or doing any *rendering* work if the request routes to static files or *Server Functions*.
-* :truck: **Custom Static Assets Serving**: You can write your own logic when it comes to how the server should serve static assets.
+* :truck: **Custom Static Assets Serving**: You can write your own logic for serving static assets.
 For example, once [`wasi:blobstore`][wasi-blobstore] matures up, you could host your static assets on your favorite *Object Storage* provider and make your server fetch them seamlessly.